 - 2018 PressForward Microgrant / George Mason University, the amount awarded $1,000

-- 2017 NYIT ISRC Title: Developing Teaching Practices in Global Online Communities Martinez PI, co-PIs O’Hara, Parkes.
+- 2017 New York Tech ISRC Title: Developing Teaching Practices in Global Online Communities Martinez PI, co-PIs O’Hara, Parkes.
 Amount awarded $10,000

-- 2014 - 2016 NYIT ISRC Grant Title: Service Learning and Creating Zones of Proximal Development for STEAM (Science, Technology, Engineering, Art, Math) learning – amount awarded $6,456
+- 2014–2016 New York Tech ISRC Grant Title: Service Learning and Creating Zones of Proximal Development for STEAM (Science, Technology, Engineering, Art, Math) learning – amount awarded $6,456

-- 2015 High Five Certificate in recognition of valuable contributions to the Division of Student Affairs at NYIT
+- 2015 High Five Certificate in recognition of valuable contributions to the Division of Student Affairs at New York Tech

-- 2013 Presidential Engagement Award, Engaged Teaching and Learning New York Institute of Technology
+- 2013 Presidential Engagement Award for Engaged Teaching and Learning, New York Tech

 - 2013 Faculty Award for Outstanding Teaching NYIT School of Education